 • Contact the applied teacher in your instrument at the college and ask about repertoire choices and audition requirements

-• Read through a variety of music so that you can be conversant with more than just your own audition repertoire
+• Read through a variety of music so that you can be knowledgeable with more than just your own audition repertoire

 • Perform, perform, perform